Saumya-28/voyager-LG_controller/README.md

 - **Feature 2:** Play an orbit animation.
 - **Feature 3:** Display an overlay with name and city.
 - **Feature 4:** Reboot the Liquid Galaxy.

-## Feedback and Contributions

-We welcome feedback, bug reports, and contributions to enhance the Liquid Galaxy Easy Control App.
-Feel free to open issues or submit pull requests through the GitHub repository.

 That's all we are ready to go! 🌐✨